-Forty-six years has passed since Hamamatsu University School of Medicine (HUSM) was established.
-At the end of last academic year, the number of graduates had reached 4,169 in the Faculty of Medicine and 1,495 in the Faculty of Nursing.
-Our graduates are active, not only in local but also in nationwide medical practice, in research and in government-related fields.
-As is enshrined in our Foundation Vision, our mission is "to grow up excellent medical personnel, introduce the results of original research to the world, and play a leading role in local medical treatments".
-This vision has been a compass guiding the university administration over the past half a century since the university was first established.
-Even in the modern era of striking technological advancement and specialization in medicine and nursing, the enshrined vision is evident as an unshakable, nobility of spirit.
+Forty-eight years have passed since Hamamatsu University School of Medicine (HUSM) was established.
+At the end of the last academic year, the number of graduates reached 4,405 in the Faculty of Medicine and 1,630 in the Faculty of Nursing.
+Our graduates are active not only in community medicine, but also in nationwide medical practice, research, and government-related fields.
+Our mission, which is stated in our Foundation Vision, is "to nurture excellent medical personnel, to promote globally relevant original research results, and to play a leading role in local medical treatments."
+Half a century has passed since HUSM was established, and even in the present age when medical care and nursing have become highly specialized, this vision shows that the university's operations encompass its unwavering noble spirit.